USA Philosophy Program

 REQUIREMENTS FOR A MAJOR IN PHILOSOPHY

-All majors in Philosophy, whether concentrating in Philosophy, or in Classics, or in Religion, must complete 36 semester credit hours of course work, of which 18 hours (i.e., 50% of course work in their major) must be in the common core.
+All majors in Philosophy, whether concentrating in Philosophy, or in Classics, or in Religion, must complete 30 semester credit hours of course work, of which 15 hours must be in the common core.
 In addition, all majors in Philosophy, whether concentrating in Philosophy, Religion and Classics, must complete 15 semester hours of course work in the major at the 300 and/or 400 level.
-All Majors in Philosophy, whether concentrating in Philosophy, or in Classics, or in Religion, must either 1) Minor in another discipline, or 2) Minor in a different concentration offered by the Department of Philosophy.
+All majors in Philosophy, whether concentrating in Classics, Philosophy, or in Religion, must either 1) minor in another discipline, or 2) minor in a different concentration offered by the Department of Philosophy.

 The Common Core

 - PHL 120 (Critical Thinking)

 - PHL 240 (Western Philosophy: Classical and Medieval)

 - PHL 321 (Symbolic Logic) or PHL/REL/CLA 310: (Classical Mythology)

 - PHL/REL/CLA 461: (Metaphysics)

 Note: PHL 240 and 245 do not have to be taken in sequence and should be taken early in the major.
 Credit for PHL 499, Honors Thesis, only counts towards the hours required for the major.